slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### How to plan?

-Start with a [vision](#on-creativity-and-ideas).
+Start with a vision.
 Then look for actionable steps.

+Hints:

-Choose the plan with more options.
-The one that lets you change plan.
-Plans are only a starting point.
+- Plans are only a starting point.
+Choose a plan with options.
-However too detailed plans (or too general plans) are not useful and a waste of time.
+- Too detailed plans (or too general plans) are not useful and a waste of time.
+- Don't sabotage them when they get tedious or too difficult.

 > *'Vision is the art of seeing what is invisible to others.' -- Johnathan Swift*